 How Much Green Tea to Consume?

-Most studies showing health benefits of green tea involved drinking three to six cups of tea a day.
+Most studies showing health benefits of green tea involved drinking three to six cups of tea a day but two to three cups is enough for weight loss. .
 Taking a green tea extract of 500 mg/day is equivalent to consuming 5 or 6 cups of green tea per day.
 Since drinking that amount of tea is not customary for Americans, taking an extract may be the most convenient way to obtain the potential health benefits of green tea.
 Green tea extracts of 500 mg/day or less appear to be safe.

 See related articles.